apache/trafficcontrol/docs/source/api/v4/servers_details.rst

 	:mgmtIpNetmask:  The IPv4 subnet mask of the server's management port
 	:offlineReason:         A user-entered reason why the server is in ADMIN_DOWN or OFFLINE status
 	:physLocation:          The name of the physical location where the server resides
-	:profile:               The :ref:`profile-name` of the :term:`Profile` used by this server
+	:profileNames:          List of :ref:`profile-name` of the :term:`Profiles` used by this server
-	:profileDesc:           A :ref:`profile-description` of the :term:`Profile` used by this server
 	:rack:  A string indicating "server rack" location
 	:status:                The status of the server